ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 protocol requires creation of internal state within the device.
 This is specifically of concern where an adversary is able to intercept the initial cookie exchange and interject forged messages with a valid cookie to continue with the handshake.

-{{I-D.tiloca-tls-dos-handshake}} specifies a TLS extension to prevent this type of attack which is applicable especially for constrained environments where the authorization server can act as trust anchor.
+A similar issue exists with the authorization information endpoint where the resource server needs to keep valid cookies until their expiry.
+Adversaries can fill up the constrained resource server's internal storage for a very long time with interjected or otherwise retrieved valid access tokens.

 The use of multiple access tokens for a single client increases the strain on the resource server as it must consider every access token